coleifer/huey/docs/api.rst

     .. note::
         You should not need to create :py:class:`TaskWrapper` instances directly.
-Instead, use the :py:meth:`Huey.task` and
+The :py:meth:`Huey.task` and :py:meth:`Huey.periodic_task`
-        :py:meth:`Huey.periodic_task` decorators.

-    The wrapper class also has several helper methods for managing and enqueueing tasks, which are described below.
+        decorators will create the appropriate TaskWrapper automatically.

-    .. py:method:: schedule(args=None, kwargs=None, eta=None, delay=None, convert_utc=True)
+    .. py:method:: schedule(args=None, kwargs=None, eta=None, delay=None)

+        :param tuple args: arguments for decorated function.
+        :param dict kwargs: keyword arguments for decorated function.
+        :param datetime eta: the time at which the function should be executed.
+        :param int delay: number of seconds to wait before executing function.
+        :returns: a :py:class:`Result` handle for the task.

         Use the ``schedule`` method to schedule the execution of the queue task for a given time in the future: